Alderson LawDebt Recovery Pricing

 Who will be handling my Case?

-Throughout her career, Tracey has advised both individual and commercial clients on all aspects of debt recovery work.
-This includes small claims through to high value and contested matters with multiple defendants.
-Tracey has a well established and varied client base.
-She is able to advise clients on the debt recovery process from start to finish providing sound advice and judgment on the prospects of successful recovery, cost effectiveness and the range of options available through to enforcement depending on each clients circumstances.
+We provide advice on both individual and commercial debts and on all aspects of debt recovery work.
+This includes small claims up to the £10,000 limit through to high value and contested matters with multiple defendants.
+Our advice and services cover the debt recovery process from start to finish providing advice and assistance on the prospects of successful recovery, cost effectiveness and the range of options available from the initial demand letter through to enforcement depending on each client’s circumstances.

 Fixed Fee Work